 Northeast Portland is home to a vibrant and diverse group of communities.
 It’s arguably the best area for nightlife and live music.
 I recommend staying at the following places:

 McMenamins Kennedy School was once an elementary school, but today it stands as unique accommodation.
-The rooms are cozy and come with free Wi-Fi as well as a private bathroom.
+The rooms are cozy (especially during winter in Portland) and come with free Wi-Fi as well as a private bathroom.
 Soak in the heated saltwater pool to end your day in a perfect way (and make sure to check out their amazing selection of beer).

 Country Inn & Suites by Radisson is located only a few minutes away from the PDX, making this a perfect place to stay upon arrival in Portland.
 This inn features rooms with a TV that has cable, a coffee-making area, and other essentials.
 Enjoy a complimentary breakfast in the morning, then end your day by jumping into the heated indoor pool.